|

 the sort and dismissed them, demanding that the Steward present himself

+to explain these unwarranted intrusions.
 The hospitality manager himself turned up, in a sharp

 suit with his well-brushed tail curled around his arm.
 He apologised profusely